otaviojava/jcassandra-book/04-cql.md

 DROP TYPE IF EXISTS library.name;
 ```

-Cassandra's collections also support UDTs, for this it is necessary to use the keyword `frozen`.
+Cassandra's collections also support UDTs, for this, it is necessary to use the keyword frozen.
 It is worth noting that the UDT has a similar operation to that of a tuple, that is, it is not possible to change a single element.

 ```sql
 DROP TABLE IF EXISTS library.user;